TITLE Residence Hall Director

 Experience: At least one year of post-Bachelor’s experience as an Assistant Residence Hall Director, Residence Hall Director, or Graduate Assistant in Residence Life including programming, student conduct, and the supervision of student workers is required.
 Service in a student leadership capacity, with experience in hall government and/or peer judicial systems is preferred.
 Experience incorporating multi-cultural and multi-perspective experiences for students that are needed to succeed in a global, broadly diverse society is preferred.
 Experience working in a diverse environment and/or with students from diverse backgrounds is preferred.

 Skills: The ability to effectively organize an office, front desk, and mail operation to serve the needs of student residents is required.
 A demonstrated ability to supervise student employees, counsel individuals on a one-on-one basis regarding a variety of issues, establish positive working relationships with individuals of varying backgrounds, and organize activities and information to meet specific established goals is required.
 A demonstrated ability to perform in a problem-solving capacity including the evaluation of crisis and emergency situations is required.
 The ability to design and implement educational and social programs for residence life audience is required.
 The ability to monitor the daily and long-range physical condition and needs of the housing facility is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Must be mobile to the extent that response to emergency and assistance calls is prompt and area coverage rounds can be completed in a reasonable time period.
 The ability to visually inspect the physical facility for cleanliness and maintenance needs is required.
+Employees in this job classification (job title) are designated as essential employees and must report to work as scheduled when University offices are closed due to severe weather.

 ESSENTIAL DUTIES AND RESPONSIBILITIES